MatheusMeM/cfw_500_modbus_pi_pico/README.md

     -   Dynamic speed changes for a running motor via the `set_speed` command.
     -   Reading motor speed (RPM) and VFD status/faults.
     -   Resetting VFD faults.
+    -   Precise positioning with the `rotate` command (always moves in VFD physical FORWARD direction).
+    -   Automatic return to calibrated position after homing.
+    -   Manual return to calibrated position with `go_to_calib` command.
 -   **Quadrature Encoder Integration:**
     -   Reads encoder for position in steps/degrees.
 Supports zero-calibration (`calibrate` command storing offset in `config.json`).
 Homing routine using Z-signal endstop (to be fully tested).
 -   **Command Handling (Main Pico):**